AQUA-FAANG/salmon-trout-pike-alignment/readme.md

 ## Tools

-### halLiftover with coordinate conversion
+### splitLiftover.sh - halLiftover with coordinate conversion

+Usage: splitLiftover.sh <in_bed> <out_bed> <src_genome> <target_genome>

-To use halLiftover with synteny block alignments, perform the following steps:
+This script lets you to perform liftover with synteny block alignments by converting coordinates before and after running halLiftover.
+It is performing the following steps:

 1. Convert coordinates in BED file to block coordinates and split with `split_bed_to_blocks.R`.
-2. Run halLiftover for each block using `run_halLiftover.job.sh`.
+2. Run halLiftover for each block.
-3. Convert coordinates in BED files from block coordinates to sequence coordinates using `fix_bed.py`.
+3. Convert coordinates in BED/PSL files from block coordinates back to sequence coordinates using `fix_bed.py` or `fix_psl.py`.

 ### MAF to PAF
 * `maf2pafs.py`: Converts MAF files to pairwise .PAF files that can be viewed in JBrowse.